 What studies have been done on BrainPaint?

-A study, published in Psychology of Addictive Behaviors, found that BrainPaint improved impulsivity and inattentiveness for people with attention deficits who were attending a residential substance-use-recovery program.
+One study found that BrainPaint improved impulsivity and inattentiveness for people with attention deficits who were attending a residential substance-use-recovery program.

 Another small study of 31 children, published in The Journal of Behavioral Health Services & Research, found that BrainPaint improved ADHD symptoms and behavior after 12 sessions, as measured by the Conners’ Rating Scale.